top of page

 What would it look like to fully support Creative Agents in working in this way?

-To allow space for community practice that does not resolve neatly within a set timeframe.
-To recognise the labour of holding, not just producing.
-To value creative listening as a valid form of evaluation, even when it does not lead to something immediately complete or easily measured.
+To value creative listening as a legitimate form of evaluation, even when it does not lead to something immediately complete or easily measured.

 Amanda Haran Textile Artist_edited_edite